orcasgit/django-nokia/docs/settings.rst

 :Default: ``False``

-When this setting is True, we will subscribe to user data.
-Withings will send notifications when the data changes and we will queue tasks to get the updated data.
-When requests for withings data are made to withingsapp, we will always pull the latest data from our own database instead of getting it directly from Withings.
-To use this feature, you will need to setup a celery worker to handle the tasks.
+When this setting is True, we will subscribe to user data (currently just weight, blood pressure, and heart rate).
+Withings will send notifications when the data changes and we will make an immediate API call to retrieve the data and store it locally.

-Example celery configuration with rabbitmq as a backend:

-WITHINGS_QUEUE = "withingsapp_get_data"
-CELERY_ROUTES = {'withingsapp.tasks.update_withings_data_task':
-                 {'queue': WITHINGS_QUEUE}}
-BROKER_URL = "amqp://user:password@your_host:5672/your_vhost"
-import djcelery
-djcelery.setup_loader()

 .. _WITHINGS_ERROR_TEMPLATE: